 Dying While Black and Brown was created by choreographer Joanna Haigood in collaboration with composer Marcus Shelby, whose radiating jazz score energetically infuses the work.
 The piece runs about 30 minutes in length and is always immediately followed by a panel of experts and activists who further enhance the audience’s experience with the most up to date information from the front lines of the struggle.

-The research process for this work included interviews by Joanna Haigood with many activists including Anthony Graves, the 138th exonerated Death Row inmate.
+The research process for this work included interviews, facilitated by EJS, by Joanna Haigood and Marcus Shelby with many activists including Anthony Graves, the 138th exonerated Death Row inmate.
 Despite having no prior record, he was convicted of murdering a family of 6 solely on the testimony of the person who actually committed the crime.
 Arrested at 26, Graves spent 18 years in prison, 4 of those after he had already been exonerated.
 Twice he was scheduled for death by lethal injection.
 The prosecuting attorney in the case was eventually disbarred for concealing evidence and using false testimony.
 Among the others interviewed was Jeanne Woodford, a former Warden at San Quentin who oversaw four executions and is now an activist against the Death Penalty.